Li Fu: Appraisal

 The Shu official Yang Xi praised Li Fu for being "decisive and astute" in his Ji Han Fuchen Zan (季漢輔臣贊; pub.
 241), a collection of praises of notable persons who served in Shu.
 The Yi Bu Qijiu Zaji also recorded that Li Fu was "competent, perceptive, decisive, astute, and shrewd in politics".

 Family

 Li Fu's father, Li Quan (李權), whose courtesy name was Boyu (伯豫), served as the Chief of Linqiong County (臨邛縣; present-day Qionglai, Sichuan).
 Around the year 190, Liu Yan, the Governor of Yi Province (covering present-day Sichuan and Chongqing), saw Li Quan and other local elites as potential threats to his control over the province, so he found excuses to have them arrested and executed.

-Li Fu's son, Li Xiang (李驤), had the courtesy name Shulong (叔龍).
+Li Fu's son, Li Xiang, had the courtesy name Shulong (叔龍), was also famous.
 Li Xiang served in Shu like his father and held the positions of an imperial secretary and later the Administrator of Guanghan Commandery (廣漢郡; around present-day Guanghan, Sichuan).